pivotal/skenario/docs/architecture.md

 ### Stat
 The Stat callback informs the Implementation about system statistics such as pod CPU usage and request concurrency.
-The Scenario includes a parameter which determines how often to send stats.
+The Scenario includes a parameter that determines how often to send stats.

 ### HorizontalRecommendation

 The HorizontalRecommendation callback requests a desired number of pods from the Implementation.
-The Scenario will include a parameter which determines how often to request a recommendation.
+The Scenario will include a parameter that determines how often to request a recommendation.

 ### VerticalRecommendation

-The HorizontalRecommendation callback requests a desired size for pods from the Implementation.
+The HorizontalRecommendation callback requests the desired size for pods from the Implementation.
-The Scenario will include a parameter which determines how often to request a recommendation.
+The Scenario will include a parameter that determines how often to request a recommendation.

 ##Dispatcher

-In the whole architecture "dispatcher" has a role of a manager.
+In the whole architecture "dispatcher" has the role of a manager.
-Dispatcher is responsible for plugin lifecycle management and communication with it.
+The dispatcher is responsible for plugin lifecycle management and communication with it.
-The idea is to delegate that work to dispatcher is that we can connect as many plugins as we want and it does not effect Skenario at all.
-Skenario just considers dispatcher as a plugin and communicate with it as with a plugin.
-All multi-plugable logic is hidden in dispatcher.
+The idea is to delegate that work to the dispatcher is that we can connect as many plugins as we want and it does not affect Skenario at all.
+Skenario just considers the dispatcher as a plugin and communicate with it as with a plugin.
+All multi-pluggable logic is hidden in the dispatcher.

 Dispatcher knows:
 * which plugins we need to connect and with which configuration